 A guided step toward independent living

-The Supported Housing Program helps members live independently within six to nine months of starting the program and includes:
+The Supported Housing Program helps members live independently within nine to twelve months of starting the program and includes:

 Community & Home Based Rehab:

-Providing direct assistance with daily living skills, mentoring, side-by-side support and psychoeducation.
+Providing direct assistance with daily living skills, side-by-side individual support, and mentoring.

-Assisting consumers with skills required to interview for and obtain a job and to provide support once employment is obtained.
+Assisting members with skills required to interview for and obtain a job, and provides support once employment is obtained.